Itsyourdriver/itsyourdriver.github.io/content/posts/converting-my-game-to-a-framework.md

 > ![My Remote Event situation](/images/converting-my-game-to-a-framework/remotes.png)
 >

+(I have since changed the way I do a lot of these things, the reason why so many of these aren't used any more is due to testing code, among other things.)

 I’m now using the [Quebec](https://devforum.roblox.com/t/framework-quebec-typed-roblox-game-framework/3810890) framework, which some might say to me: “Why quebec?
 Are you crazy?
 The devforum post for it isn’t even a month old yet!”

 You’re right, it is new.
 However, for me, Quebec just works.
 I find it easy to understand, and it was really the only framework that I could find atleast on the devforum that seemed to be actively maintained and didn’t have some sort of flaw with it.